Is there a minimum order quantity in your store?

 What are the payment options in your store?
 What are the payment options online?

 There is a 50% deposit requirement on clothing ordered in order to commission your clothes to being made.
-In our store, we accept cash in major currencies and credit cards from major companies such as VISA, MASTER CARD and AMERICAN EXPRESS.
+In our store, we accept cash in major currencies as well as debit and credit cards from major companies such as VISA and MASTER CARD.
 In our online store, we accept PAYPAL, WESTERN UNION, and MAIL-ORDER payments.

 What are Mother of Pearl buttons?
 What are horn buttons?